 This behavior can be avoided declaring the keep_imports=True attribute.
-This can be useful, for example to repackage artifacts scm
+This can be useful, for example to repack-age artifacts scm

 Warning: This is an experimental feature subject to breaking changes in future releases.
-Although this is an experimental feature, the use of the feature using scm_to_conandata is considered stable.

 Used to clone/checkout a repository.
 It is a dictionary with the following possible values: